|Build these documents online|

 Your friend delivers the contract of sale to you.
 Using the Declaration of Trust Before Purchase the property settles in your name for no additional stamp duty or any CGT.
 The vendor is furious.
 But there is nothing he can do.

 You are the ‘true’ owner.
 At any time, the beneficiary can direct, the Trustee, to transfer the asset to the beneficiary.
 There is generally no stamp duty or Capital Gains Tax (CGT) for the transfer from the Trustee to the Beneficiary.
+But Legal Consolidated is not providing taxation advice on this.
+Speak with your accountant and tax adviser first.

 Build Declaration of Trust Before Purchase the property here.

-Each State has its own Transfer (Stamp) Duty rules:
+Each state has its own Transfer (Stamp) Duty rules:

 While your Trustee proceeds to buy the asset for you, there is no deed yet to record that trust relationship.
 Trust relationships can exist whether they are in writing or not.
 They are just a lot easier to prove if everything is in writing.